CalebFenton/simplify/README.md

 Because the code above `const/4 v0, 0x1` does not affect state outside of the method (no side-effects), it can be removed without changing behavior.
 If there was a method call that wrote something to the file system or network, it couldn't be removed because it affects state outside the method.
 Or if `test()I` took a mutable argument, such as a `LinkedList`, any instructions that accessed it couldn't be considered dead.

-Some other examples of dead code:
+Other examples of dead code:

 * unreferenced assignments - assigning registers and not using them
 * unreached / unreachable instructions - `if (false) { dead_code(); }`